Closure of the Suez Canal (1967–1975): Yom Kippur War

-In October 1973 Egypt began the Yom Kippur War with an attempt to take back the east bank of the canal and the entire Sinai Peninsula from the Israelis, by crossing the Suez Canal in Operation Badr.
-The attempt partly succeeded in that Egypt regained control of the east bank of the canal, but Israel retained control of the Sinai Peninsula.
+On 6 October 1973, Egypt and Syria began the Yom Kippur War with an attempt to take back the entire Sinai Peninsula and the Golan Heights from the Israelis, by crossing the Suez Canal in Operation Badr.
+The attempt partly succeeded in that Egypt regained control of the east bank of the canal, but Israel retained control of the rest of the Sinai Peninsula.